BrunoGrandePhD/sage-sandbox/2020-12-28-docker_pullthrough_cache/README.md

 ### Quick start

 This setup was put together based on [pull-through cache documentation](https://docs.docker.com/registry/recipes/mirror/).
 The following Bash commands were run on an `EC2: Ubuntu Linux with Workflow Software` instance provisioned through the Service Catalog.
+Note that I manually installed `docker-compose` using [these instructions](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).

 ```bash
 # Set up local Docker registry as pull-through cache using custom config.yml